crossmob/CrossMobile/README.md

 ### How to get it
 Please go to the [download](https://github.com/crossmob/CrossMobile/releases/latest) page to download the latest release.

+If you want to compile it from source yourself, make sure to have a look at the [COMPILE.md](https://github.com/crossmob/CrossMobile/blob/master/COMPILE.md) file first.

 ### History

 A human-friendly Release ChangeLog could be found [here](https://github.com/crossmob/CrossMobile/blob/master/RELEASES.md),